Eschatologue/CM_wiki/docs/equipment/magic-item.md

 Sometimes a magic item carries a clue to its properties.
 The command word to activate a ring might be etched inside the band, or a feathered design might hint that it's a Ring of Feather Falling.

 Wearing or experimenting with an item can also offer hints about its properties.
 In the specific case of Potions, a little taste is enough to tell the taster what a potion does.
 Other items might require more experimentation.
-For example, if your character puts on a Ring of Swimming, the DM might say, “Your movement feels strangely fluid.”
+For example, if your character puts on a Ring of Swimming, the DM might say, “Your Movement feels strangely fluid.”
 Perhaps you then dive into a river to see what happens.
 The DM would then say you swim unexpectedly well.

 ## Attunement